siderolabs/talos/website/content/docs/v0.15/Introduction/getting-started.md

 with highly-variable clusters easier, since you only need to know the controlplane nodes in advance.

-Even better, the `talosctl` tool will automatically load balance and fail over between all of your controlplane nodes, so long as it is informed of the controlplane node IPs.
+Even better, the `talosctl` tool will automatically load balance requests and fail over between all of your controlplane nodes, so long as it is informed of the controlplane node IPs.

-That does, of course, present the problem that you need to know how to talk to the controlplane nodes.
+That means you need to know how to talk to the controlplane nodes, via defining a set of `endpioints`.
-In some environments, it is easy to be able to forecast, prescribe, or discover the controlplane node IP addresses.
-For others, though, even the controlplane nodes are dynamic, unpredictable, and undiscoverable.

-The dynamic options above for the Kubernetes API endpoint also apply to the Talos API endpoints.
+In general, it is recommended that these point to the set of control plane nodes, either directly or through a reverse proxy or load balancer, similarly to accessing the Kubernetes API.
-The difference is that the Talos API runs on port `50000/tcp`.
+The difference is that the Talos API listens on port `50000/tcp`.

 Whichever way you wish to access the Talos API, be sure to note the IP(s) or hostname(s) so that you can configure your `talosctl` tool's `endpoints` below.